iracingreports/discordbot.iracingreports.com/welcome.md

 You will use the `/manage_team add` command to do this.
 You'll need to provide the driver name and color you'd like used for the highlights for this driver.
 There is also an option field to link this driver to a Discord user.
 Be sure to select the Discord user from the auto complete list.
 It needs to resolve out to the purple text version.

+Below is an example of what a completely filled out command looks like:

 ![Add driver](https://user-images.githubusercontent.com/658935/171341212-42ddd9e3-c2e1-4fe5-8151-088f48052b67.png)